Skip to Content

 Still, even with these differences, knowing what to use when you run out of one item can sometimes be a recipe saver.
 Keep reading for my handy list.

-While there are literally hundreds of foods that can be substituted one for another, I have tried to think of some common ingredients used in the recipe swaps for this list.
+While there are literally hundreds of foods that can be substituted 1:1 for each other, I have tried to think of some common ingredients used in the recipe swaps for this list.

 Tomato sauce substitute

-This ingredient is used in many Italian based dishes and the texture of the sauce is the key to making it a key ingredient in the recipe.
+This ingredient is used in many Italian-based dishes, and the texture of the sauce is the key to making it a key ingredient in the recipe.
+A bowl of ketchup on a white counter.

-If you run out of tomato sauce and need it for a recipe, just substitute 1/2 cup of tomato paste mixed with 1/2 cup for water to make one cup of a tomato sauce substitute.
+If you run out of tomato sauce and need it for a recipe, substitute 1/2 cup of tomato paste mixed with 1/2 cup of water to make one cup of a substitute for tomato sauce.

 Once you have the texture of the sauce right for this recipe swap, you can add some fresh herbs and seasonings to suit your recipe.